 The Package Manager window provides several ways to help you find a specific package or feature setA feature set is a collection of related packages that you can use to achieve specific results in the Unity Editor.
 You can manage feature sets directly in Unity’s Package Manager.
 More info

 |Packages list context

 |Choose the “context” that determines what appears in the list.
 The context might be the source of the package, such as a registry server, the Asset Store, or the Unity Editor itself (for built-in packages).
 However, the In Project context displays only those packages and feature sets that are already installed in the current project, regardless of their origin.

-For example, you can choose the My Assets context to show only Asset Store packages available to you in the list, or choose the In Project context to show only Unity packages that are already installed in your project.
+For example, you can choose the My Assets context to display only Asset Store packages available to you in the list, or choose the In Project context to display only Unity packages and feature sets that are already installed in your project.

-For example, if you look for a Unity package that has a very recent update but can’t remember the name of it, try sorting by update date in descending order and browse the list from the top down to find it.
+For example, if you want to find a Unity package that had a recent update but you can’t remember the name of it, try sorting by Recently updated in descending order and browse the list from the top down to find it.

-These controls help narrow down which packages appear in the list view and in what order.
+These controls help narrow down which packages and feature sets appear in the list view and in what order.
 This makes it easier to find what you are looking for or help you browse when you don’t know exactly what you want.

 When you use several of these controls at the same time, you narrow the set of matches that appears in the list.

 After you find the Unity package you need, you can select it, then potentially locate a specific version in the details view.
 For feature sets, there is always only one version available, so you can either install it or remove it.

 To find a specific package version: